 The Welsh Liberal Democrat manifesto pledged to expand the Pupil Premium.
-In the last Assembly term the Welsh Liberal Democrats had secured over £282million for the Pupil Premium, giving each year over 65,000 children from disadvantaged backgrounds the extra support they need to get ahead in life.
+In the last Assembly term the Welsh Liberal Democrats had secured over £282million for the Pupil Premium (Pupil Development Grant), giving each year over 65,000 children from disadvantaged backgrounds the extra support they need to get ahead in life.

 The Progressive Agreement stated a commitment to “ensuring every child gets the best start in life through an expanded Pupil Premium”.